sddhrthsarkar108/Design-Patterns/Behavioral/Command/README.md

         this code becomes very hard to maintain, and you'll have as many "if" statements as menu items

+* Api Ref:
-* Java Api: Java provides Action interface or the Java AbstractAction class to create commands
+    * Java: Java provides Action interface or the Java AbstractAction class to create commands

 * Limitations: This pattern creates lot of Command classes.
 More operations leads to more command classes.
 Intelligence required of which Command to use and when leads to possible maintenance issues for the central controller.